Amin-Sabbagh/Adventure-Game-Java/README.md

 ### Features of the Game

 - **Object-Oriented Design:** Utilizes classes and objects to encapsulate game entities and logic.
+Mainily through Classes & Polymorphism.
 - **Animation:** Smooth animations for game characters and environment.
 - **User Interaction:** Responds to user inputs for controlling game actions.
 - **Game Mechanics:** Includes scoring, levels, and game-over conditions.